woman writing on her journal

 It helps me think of opportunities.

 I have another journal I named 1000x.
-It is inspired by Og Mandino’s the Greatest Salesman in the World.
+It is inspired by Og Mandino’s The Greatest Salesman in the World.
 I referring to the scroll that shows us how to increase our value a hundredfold.
 To challenge myself to think bigger, I am looking at a thousandfold.

 The journal helps me find ways to create and innovate.
-I do not always know the tenfold, hundredfold, or thousand-fold strategy.
+I do not always know the tenfold, hundredfold, or thousandfold strategy.
 But this journal is an important tool to continuously add value to happiness and contribution to the world.

 Yesterday, I was thinking of ways to educate voters so they’ll choose the best candidate for the country.
 I also explored ways a good leader can win an election by helping them form and build their campaign teams.
 It is amazing what one can discover in these explorations.
 I may not be able to execute them all, but I am always willing to share what I cannot do because of limitations.